mui/material-ui/docs/data/material/getting-started/example-projects/example-projects.md

 ## Community projects

-The following projects are maintained by the community and curated by MUI.
+The following projects are maintained by the community and curated by Material UI's team.
 They're great resources for learning more about real-world usage of Material UI alongside other popular libraries and tools.

 ### Free